Sometimes the questions we have (especially questions about the cremation process) can be a bit weird, but we still need to ask them.

-Suitable caskets include eco-friendly natural woven caskets, all-wood caskets (no metal components), and cardboard containers.
+Suitable caskets include eco-friendly natural woven caskets, all-wood caskets (no metal components), and a type of container made of heavy cardboard.
 Non-suitable caskets include anything with metal.

 All rental caskets do get reused.
 A rental casket is what the funeral home will use for a traditional funeral service followed by cremation.